GORILLA HABITUATION

 Only 23% of gorilla population in Bwindi is habituated while 71 % of gorilla population in the Virungas is habituated.

-5.0 Recommended Visitor Group Size for Mt.
-Gorillas
+5.0 Recommended Visitor Group Size for Mountain Gorillas

 Gorilla Gp.
 Size Risk of disease Tourism activity?
 Recommended